LogtalkDotOrg/logtalk.org/_pages/rationale.md

 ## Why Logtalk?

 Logtalk is designed to _extend_ and _leverage_ Prolog.
-It provides an alternative for Prolog modules, subsuming their functionality, complemented with a comprehensive set of [developer tools](tools.html) (several of them state-of-the-art or absent from most Prolog systems).
+It provides an alternative for Prolog modules, subsuming their functionality, complemented with a comprehensive set of [developer tools](tools.html) (several of them state-of-the-art or absent from most or all Prolog systems).
 By Prolog modules we assume here what _superficially_ looks like a de facto standard module system introduced by Quintus Prolog and adapted by most of the Prolog systems that provide an implementation of modules.
 Although Prolog systems adapted the original module system introducing several proprietary variations (and consequent severe portability issues), the fundamental characteristics remain:

 * Designed as a simple solution to hide auxiliary predicates
 * Based on a _predicate prefixing_ compilation mechanism